hapifhir/hapi-fhir-jpaserver-starter/docs/docker.md

 3. classpath
 4. filesystem

-If you want to prepare a container which does not need internet acess during the startup (required by 1 and 2) you can build a new containter image will do the download and installation packages already during the startup process (adding this line into the Dockerfile):
+If you want to prepare a container which does not need internet access during the startup (required by 1 and 2) you can build a new container image will do the download and installation packages already during the startup process (adding this line into the Dockerfile):

 RUN java -Xmx1G -Xms1G -jar /matchbox.jar --hapi.fhir.only_install_packages=true